 The Company is ultimately responsible for the management of market risk.
-The Company has chosen to outsource the execution of the funds withheld investment risk policy, as noted below, to LGAS.
 The Company manages market risk using the following methods:

 Asset liability matching

 The Company manages its assets and liabilities in accordance with relevant regulatory requirements, reflecting the differing types of liabilities it has on the Company's Statement of Financial Position.